atbcb/usab-uswds/_ada-guides/chapter-7-signs.md

 End image notes.
 {: .usa-sr-only }

-Accessible parking spaces must be identified by signs with the ISA.
-The bottom edge of each sign must be at least 60 inches high measured from the ground surface so that they are visible while vehicles are parked in a space.
-These signs can be on posts, walls, or suspended from ceilings.
+Accessible parking spaces must be identified by signs with the ISA.&nbsp; The bottom edge of each sign must be at least 60 inches high measured from the ground surface so that they are visible while vehicles are parked in a space.&nbsp; These signs can be on posts, walls, or suspended from ceilings.&nbsp;
 ISA designations on the parking surface, even if required by a state or local government, cannot substitute for above-ground signs.
-State or local codes and regulations may address other sign characteristics, including size, color, and additional content, such as “reserved” or violation fines, but the ABA Standards do not require such characteristics.
+State or local codes and regulations may address other sign characteristics, including size, color, and additional content, such as “reserved” or violation fines, but the ADA Standards do not require such characteristics.

 Signs identifying van spaces must include the term “van accessible.”
-This designation is informative and not restrictive in identifying spaces suitable for vans since such spaces are not limited to only vans.
-It can be included on the main designation sign or provided on a separate sign.
+This designation is informative and not restrictive in identifying spaces suitable for vans since such spaces are not limited to only vans.&nbsp; It can be included on the main designation sign or provided on a separate sign.

 ![Multi-story parking garage]({{ site.baseurl }}{{ page.image-directory }}chapter7/signs/32.png){: .img-grid-right }{: .clear }